6035/sp22/phase-1/class-tools.md

 ## Java/Scala

-The Java and Scala skeletons rely on ANTLR 2 for LL(\*) parser generation and Apache Ant for build automation (don't mix them up!).
-Ant is configured by the `build.xml` file, which we mainly use to run ANTLR and recursively select Java files for compilation.
+The Java and Scala skeletons rely on Apache Ant for build automation.
+Ant is configured by the `build.xml` file, which we mainly use to recursively select Java files for compilation.
 You are encouraged to read and understand the provided `build.xml`.

 The Java skeleton has the following structure: